o-ran-sc/o-du-phy/docs/Sample-Application_fh.rst

 Figure 26.
 Sample Application

-The sample application was created to execute test scenarios with features of the O-RAN library and test external API as well as timing.
+The sample application was created to execute test scenarios with features of the xRAN library and test external API as well as timing.
 The sample application is named sample-app, and depending on configuration file settings can act as O-DU or simplified simulation of O-RU.
 The first O-DU should be run on the machine that acts as O-DU and